- Residency - New York University School of Medicine (2005-2008), General Surgery

 He received advanced training through a hand and microsurgery fellowship at the University of Pennsylvania, gaining further experience in extremity reconstruction, complex microsurgery, and breast reconstruction.

 At UT Southwestern, Dr. Haddock participates in extensive outcomes research.
 His two main goals are to achieve high patient satisfaction and overall excellent results.
-His research includes studies on microsurgery as well as breast reconstruction, including the sentinel works describing the PAP flap procedure.
+A renowned breast reconstruction surgeon, he has led research studies on microsurgery and breast reconstruction, including the sentinel works describing the PAP flap procedure.

 Dr. Haddock has published numerous papers and chapters on plastic surgery, breast reconstruction, microsurgery, and cosmetic surgery.
 His research has appeared in publications such as: Plastic & Reconstructive Surgery; Journal of Plastic, Reconstructive & Aesthetic Surgery; Annals of Plastic Surgery; Journal of Hand Surgery; and The Breast Journal.
 He has been invited to present his work at medical meetings around the globe and has been featured on multiple news outlets (including Fox, NBC, and NPR).
 Dr. Haddock routinely receives local and regional awards voted on by his peers.